Yazmin Oukhellou Leaves Little To The Imagination In White G-String & Tankini Top

 On Friday, the brazen TOWIE starlet posted a snap of herself wearing a G-string two-piece swimsuit sitting on a ledge in front of a wall of greenery.
 While Yazmin’s fans are accustomed to seeing her post sexy selfies, some fans definitely expressed that this photo was even more revealing than her usual posts.

-The suit bottom consisted of a tiny several inches wide pieces of fabric that appeared to be adjustable.
+The suit bottom consisted of a tiny several inch-wide pieces of fabric that appeared to be adjustable.
 The piece was tied on either side and coverage was nearly non-existent apart from that slim piece of cloth.

 View this post on Instagram